pacificclimate/climate-explorer-frontend/README.md

   * (If no value is set for this variable, the app still works, but the version cannot be displayed in the Help.)

+In addition, we mount the variable options file as a volume in the container.
+This enables us to update this file by just restarting the container.
+See the section below for details.

 Typical production run: